halkano/pigy-dice/README.md

       12/18/2018.

 ### Description:
-Pig Dice is web application game that allows two players to play against each other.
+Pig Dice is web application game that allows two players to play against each other using two dice.
-The player who manages to score  DOUBLES is declared a winner.+
+The player who manages to score  DOUBLES is declared a winner.
 ### BDD:
 #### This app is therefore expected to work as following:
 | Behavior | Expectation|